 1–2 hour drive

 Since 1944, Patrick Henry’s last home and burial site, called Red Hill, has been lovingly restored, maintained, and shared with the public.
 Red Hill, a great daytrip to learn more history, keeps the spirit of the Voice of the American Revolution alive by inspiring a better understanding of Colonial history.
-America’s first patriot’s home is the perfect place to celebrate being an American.
+America’s first patriot’s home is the perfect kid-friendly place to celebrate being an American.
 The Independence Day Celebration features a day of fun for kids, speeches, music and of course a nightcap of festive fireworks.

 redhill.org • (434) 376-2044